 Bjornsson did not elaborate on when he has used performance-enhancing drugs.
 Asked how often he takes steroids and if he’s still doing it, Bjornsson deferred: “Can we just skip those questions?”

-The annual World’s Strongest Man (WSM) competition officially prohibits the use of PEDs, but it is not clear the extent or effectiveness of its drug testing for its athletes.
+The annual World’s Strongest Man (WSM) competition officially prohibits the use of PEDs, but it is not clear the extent or effectiveness of its drug testing for its athletes, as many athletes and bodybuilders now look for alternative supplements.

 No. I mean, how would you expect a multibillion monopoly to behave?
 Training at high altitude can have a similar effect, as the body compensates for the decreased atmospheric oxygen level by releasing a natural synthesis of erythropoietin that induces higher red blood cell production.